afcapel/alondra/README.md

 ```

 This will render the '/messages/create' view and send the results to all
-clients subscribed to the chat channel
+clients subscribed to the chat channel.

+You can send push notifications from any processes that loads your rails
+environment and from any class that includes the Alondra::Pushing module.
+When rendering a push message the local environment (that is the instance
+variables of the calling object) will be available in the view.

 ### Listening to events